Your Psychotherapy & Mental Health Resource in the Washington DC Metro Area

-CWPA is an association of psychotherapists and psychoanalysts which provides a broad spectrum of psychotherapy & mental health wellness services.
-Our offices are located in Northwest Washington DC in Dupont Circle & Woodley Park; in Bethesda and Takoma Park, MD; and in Alexandria, VA.
+Central Washington Psychotherapy Associates (CWPA) is an association of psychotherapists and psychoanalysts which provides a broad spectrum of psychotherapy and mental health wellness services.
+Our offices are located in Northwest Washington, DC in Dupont Circle and Woodley Park; in Bethesda and Takoma Park, MD; and in Alexandria, VA.
 Regardless if you are seeking coaching or short-term counseling for a specific issue, traditional psychotherapy, therapy for your child, or even depth psychoanalysis, we have skilled psychotherapists who will help you meet your goals.
 Where psychological testing or psychopharmacology (i.e. medication management) services are indicated, the psychologists and psychiatrists in our referral network, which are some of the best in the city, are exceptionally qualified.

 Psychotherapy assessment services are available

 For those considering therapy for the first time, determining what services you want and which therapist to work with, can be a challenging decision.
 You can use the rich information on this site and the links to other quality sources of mental health information on the web for a starter.
-You will especially want to read our handout How to Choose a Psychotherapist.
+You will especially want to read our page How to Choose a Psychotherapist.
 Most importantly, Robert Sheavly, LICSW, DCSW, the Director of CWPA, is available to you for consultation.
 He would be happy to discuss your psychotherapy needs with you and help determine how to best proceed.
 An initial phone consultation is offered free of charge.
-For those who qualify, a sliding scale fee structure is available.
-Referrals for reduced fee psychoanalysis can also be made where appropriate.

 Treatment modalities and services